issessions/File-Based-Challenge-Dev/readme.md

 ## General Organization

-At the root of this git repository, a directory is created for each **Challenge Category**.
+At the root of this git repository, a directory is created for each challenge **category**.
 Each category folder contains a set of challenge folders representing individual challenges.

-For example, you might create a **Category folder** called “01-WEB”.
+For example, you might create a **category** called “01-WEB”.
 Inside “01-WEB”, you can have a number of **challenge directories** such as “0x00-SQLInjection1” and “0x01-TreeTraversal”.

 Each challenge directory has **two subdirectories**, each of which contains a number of files.
 - **player_files (Optional)**: contains any files the challenge developer wishes to share with the players.
 	- Anything like a JSON dump, a binary, etc.
 - **documentation (Required)**: contains the challenge's documentation files including:
 	- **manifest.yml (Required)**: contains challenge metadata including challenge name, author, category, point value, flags, dependencies, tags, etc.
-	- **instructions.txt (Required)**: contains the challege's instructions or in other words, what students see on CTFd when they click a particular challenge.
+	- **instructions.txt (Required)**: contains the challege's instructions or in other words, what players see on CTFd when they click a particular challenge.
 	- **hint.txt (Optional)**: contains a hint that can aid the player in solving the challenge.
 The hint can be free or may have a cost associated with it.
 The cost is deducted from the team's total points.
 The hint_cost is not specified in hint.txt, only the hint itself.
-The hint_cost is specified using the "hint_cost" key in manifest.yml
+The hint_cost is specified using the `hint_cost` key in manifest.yml
 	- **solution.txt (Required)**: contains a detailed walkthrough of the challenge solution for mentors and/or students.
 Should contain the flags BUT CTFd will base submissions based on what is in the “flags” keys in manifest.yml.

 Here is an example CTF with two categories and two challenges, one in each category: